Fact: Unless your showers are strictly conversation pieces, you will eventually notice soap scum forming on the floor of the shower.

 How to clean your shower floor depends on the material it’s made from.
 Generally speaking, we recommend using baking soda and vinegar as a gentle and natural cleaner that is also tough on soap scum and hard water buildup.

 Keep reading for specific recommendations for each type of shower floor.

 How to Remove Soap Scum from Tile Showers

-- One of several mild, cleaning solutions
+- Applying one of several mild, cleaning solutions

 - A handy abrasive sponge or scrubbing pad

 - A little elbow grease

 If you don’t have a household cleaner on hand, or you would like something with fewer chemicals, you can make your own nontoxic cleaner by mixing baking soda and vinegar into a paste.
 Then apply with a soft sponge and let set for a half-hour.
 Spray area with 100% warm vinegar before scrubbing in a circular motion to remove the scum.